Types of Agreements

 A Sponsored Research Agreement (SRA) is entered into when an outside institution, typically industry, provides funding to UTD to support a specific research project with an expectation of receiving reports or certain deliverables.
 While initial discussions between industrial sponsors and UTD faculty or senior research staff occur in a variety of ways, projects should not be undertaken unless a carefully defined research proposal, including a budget, has been submitted through UTD internal review procedures and a funding agreement has been negotiated and signed by the authorized representatives of both parties.

-OSP negotiates the terms of the SRA, ensuring compliance with UTD and UT System policies.
+OSP and OTC negotiate the terms of the SRA, ensuring compliance with UTD and UT System policies.
 SRAs typically include terms governing the following:

 • Scope of Work and Budget for the project